 Diabetic neuropathy types: Symptoms tell the story

-There are four main types of diabetic neuropathy — nerve damage that can occur as a result of high blood sugar when you have diabetes.
+When you have diabetes, nerve damage can occur as a result of high blood sugar.
+This is known as diabetic neuropathy.
+There are four main types of this condition.
 You may have just one type or symptoms of several types.
 Most types of diabetic neuropathy develop gradually, and you may not notice problems until considerable damage has occurred.

-Talk to your doctor about any of the following symptoms.
+Talk with your doctor if you have any of the following symptoms.
 The sooner they can be diagnosed and treated, the better the chance of preventing further complications.

 Peripheral neuropathy is the most common form of diabetic neuropathy.
 Your feet and legs are often affected first, followed by your hands and arms.
 Possible signs and symptoms of peripheral neuropathy include: